HannachiHassen/Manual-Testing-Interview-Questions/README.md

 The use of these methods can lead to finding more defects in the areas where defect levels have declined.
 Real Time Interview Questions on Manual Testing ( Scenario Based)

+# Real Time Interview Questions on Manual Testing ( Scenario Based)

-## 21. When to choose manual testing over automation testing and vice versa?
+## 1. When to choose manual testing over automation testing and vice versa?

 Choosing Manual Testing over Automation Testing
   - When test cases need to be run for a short duration of time (once or twice).